 There are several other photos you can take from street level though, and these include detail photos and worm’s eye views.

 The big draw for many people visiting the Empire State Building is the view of the city.
 You can book your tickets online, and going for the sunrise will give you a better chance of a nice view.
 The tickets for sunrise are limited to 100 per day though, so book early.

 Those looking to visit for sunset and blue hour should expect large crowds and a waiting time of up to several hours.

 4. Statue of Liberty

 Famously donated to the United States by France, the Statue of Liberty has since become an integral part of New York identity.

 Those wishing to see the statue have several options to do so.
 Which one you choose depends on the type of photo you want to get.

-- Visit Liberty Island – For the closest views of the statue you’ll need to visit Liberty Island.
+- Visit Liberty Island – For the closest views of the statue, you’ll need to visit Liberty Island.
 This will allow you to get close enough to take portrait style photos of the Statue’s face.
-You can also climb the statue, and get views back across the Manhattan.
+You can also climb the statue, and get views back across Manhattan.

 - The Ferry to Staten Island – The free ferry to Staten Island cruises right past the Statue of Liberty, allowing you to take photos of the statue from a distance.

-- Liberty State Park – Another options is Liberty Park.
+- Liberty State Park – Another option is Liberty Park.
 You won’t see the front of the statue from this location.